Shubhampatel001/Flappy-Bird-With-NEAT-Algorithm/README.md

 Run the cells to train the NEAT algorithm and observe the AI gameplay.

+# Additional Folders

+Documentations: Contains abstracts, references, and notes related to the implementation.

+Visuals: Includes photos, videos, results, graphs, and block diagrams related to the game.

 # Notes
 Ensure that you have Python and Jupyter Notebook installed on your system before running the notebooks.